apache/cordova-docs/www/docs/en/7.x/reference/cordova-cli/index.md

         cordova platform add ../cordova-android.tgz

+- Remove `android` platform from the project and remove from `config.xml` & `package.json`:

+        cordova platform rm android

-- Remove `android` platform from the project and from `config.xml`:
+- Remove `android` platform from the project and do NOT remove from `config.xml` & `package.json`:

-        cordova platform rm android --save
+        cordova platform rm android --nosave

-- Remove `android` platform from the project and from `config.xml`.
-Run `npm uninstall` to remove it from the `node_modules` directory.
+- Remove `android` platform from the project and do NOT remove from `config.xml` & 'package.json.
+Do not run `npm uninstall` to remove it

-        cordova platform rm android --save --fetch
+        cordova platform rm android --nosave --nofetch

 - List available and installed platforms with version numbers.
 This is useful to find version numbers when reporting issues:

         cordova platform ls

-- Save versions of all platforms currently added to the project to `config.xml`.
+- Save versions of all platforms currently added to the project to `config.xml` & `package.json`

         cordova platform save